synopsys-sig/detect-action/README.md

 Once your dependencies are clean, configure the action to run Detect in Rapid scan mode to protect your branches with the Black Duck Policy Check and [_Branch Protection Rules_](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging).

 ![Black Duck Policy Check screenshot](.github/policyCheck.png)

+# Recommended Usage

+To get the most out of this action, we recommend using _RAPID_ scan-mode for all Pull Requests.

+_INTELLIGENT_ scan-mode is best run on a schedule that can vary by repository.
+A very active repository would benefit from at least one daily scan, while a less active repository might only need to be scanned once or twice a week.
+It is still important that low-activity repositories be scanned regularly because new vulnerabilities can be descovered for existing dependencies and source-code.

 # Set Up Workflow